jeffhowarth/ee-edu/src/geo-module.md

 I wrote these methods for two reasons:

-1. Each represents a recurring task of geospatial analysis that are supported by other geographic information systems (like QGIS or ArcGIS).
+1. Each represents a recurring task of geospatial analysis that is supported by other geographic information systems (like QGIS or ArcGIS).

 2. Each requires a chain of transformations to make in Earth Engine which can be conceptually confusing and technically difficult for novices to do.